MuniraKhaled/bash-zsh-Scripts/README.md

 ### Scripts descriptions

-* In the [AlgoTradNotebook](AlgoTradNotebook) I converted three lines of commands into one which is the execute command `./script_name.sh` in Linux.
+* In the [AlgoTradNotebook](AlgoTradNotebook) I converted three lines of commands into one which is the execute command `./script_name.sh` in Unix based systems.
 Here's what the script does: it echoes that the script is running, creates a Python environment, changes directory to the desired location, and then opens Jupyter notebook.
 This is automation at its best!
 Isn't that amazing? 😂

 * The [play around scripts](/play_around_scripts) file is scripts that I wrote while learning from [Chuck Keith](https://twitter.com/networkchuck) in his [youtube bash course](https://youtube.com/playlist?list=PLIhvC56v63IKioClkSNDjW7iz-6TFvLwS)